innolitics/rdm/rdm/init/documents/software_plan.md

 The `version` field may follow varying formats, such as `1.0.13`, `1.2r5`, or even `2021-05-05`, depending on how the project.

 The `type` field indicates whether the SOUP must be present while the software is being used in `production`, or if it is only necessary during `development`.
-For example, a compiler or testing tool is a `development` dependency.
+For example, a compiler or testing tool is a `development` dependency{% if system.auditor_notes %} [5.1.1.d]{% endif %}.

 {% if system.safety_class != "A" %}
 The `requirements` field should be a sequence of requirements that {{ system.project_name }} has for the SOUP.
 For example, the SOUP must provide a web server that is compliant with the HTTP1.1 standard.